geirtul/botwork/README.md

 # botwork
-Collaborative repo for working with an xmpp-bot written in python.
+Repo for working with an xmpp-bot written in python and/or perl and/or perl.